Whether you’re renting an apartment or buying a real estate home, it’s one of the most significant financial decisions you’ll make in your lifetime.

 Less Utility Bills

 The cost of utility bills that apartment renters pay is generally lower than homeowners.
-The only stipulation is the renter must be mindful of the amount of electricity and natural gas they use (learn how to keep utility bills low in an apartment).
+The only stipulation is the renter must be mindful of the amount of electricity and natural gas they use.

 If the renter is not mindful of their usage, they can pay higher bills than necessary.